A Great Little Museum

 25 September 2014 – 28 March 2015

-Our special exhibition to mark the centenary of the outbreak of the First World War is now open.
+Our special exhibition to mark the centenary of the outbreak of the First World War must end on 28th March.

 Discover the impact that war had on life for ordinary people, as the golden summer season of 1914 was interrupted by the arrival of hundreds of troops, nurses, refugees, and even prisoners of war in Maidenhead.